 Please do not bring any heavy boots such as work, combat or cowboy boots.
 We do not allow belts, shoe strings or underwire bras.
 Slip-on shoes, bungee (elastic) laces or Velcro straps are permitted.

-Patients may bring several items of significance (i.e., a toy, small blanket, stuffed animals, an inexpensive CD player or MP3 player without video/camera capability, etc.).
+Patients may bring several items of significance (i.e., a toy, small blanket, stuffed animals, an inexpensive CD player without video/camera capability, etc.).
 However, please understand that in a group setting with other children, items can be broken or destroyed.
 Expensive items or items of sentimental value need to be left at home.
 Laurel Heights Hospital will not reimburse for broken or destroyed items.

 Laurel Heights Hospital’s professional staff are ready to help find the best treatment options for your child.
 Call 404-888-5475 for a no-cost, confidential assessment 24 hours a day, 7 days a week.
 If you need immediate medical assistance, contact 911 or seek the nearest emergency room.